How to Fix Uneven Skin Tone on Face

 - Blend your foundation correctly.
 Always start at the center of your face and move in an outward direction.
 You can use a brush, blender, sponge, or fingers, but whatever you use, don’t forget to take care of the neck.
 Without blending your foundation into your neck and jaw, you’ll see a distinctive line of where you stopped, causing that dreaded “mask face”.

-These are the basic makeup steps for a flawless complexion, but you can always take your look further and correct your color using blush, bronzers, and highlighters.
+These are the basic makeup steps for a flawless complexion, but you can always take your look further with finishing touch makeup products, and correct your color using blush, bronzers, and highlighters.
 Setting sprays are great once your application is complete and can help you achieve a long-lasting wear.

 Managing uneven skin tone doesn’t always depend on high-tech lasers and expensive doctors.
 If those things are in your budget, you’re luckier than most.
 However, those looking for a more affordable way to correct discoloration should begin with this guide.
 Let’s recap how to manage an uneven skin tone: